asvd/wl/README.md

 }
 ```

-Now we have the two functions:
+Now there are the two functions:

-- `initiateSomething()` starts the process which finally leads to the
+- `initiateSomething()` starts the process which leads to the event
-  event emission, and
+  emission after some time, and

 - `whenSomethingDone()`, the whenable-style subscriber which may
   subscribe as many listeners as needed, before or after the event